standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Does Miss Basden not like being forgotten?” said Masson, as one not disliking this himself.

-{64}“She is morbid about it,” said Bumpus.
+“She is morbid about it,” said Bumpus.
 “I have not spoken to her, but I can see that.”

 “Don’t be superior to women, and more so to